vimalloc/flask-jwt-extended/docs/v4_upgrade_guide.rst

   This has the unfortunate side effect that any existing JWTs your application is using will not work correctly if they utilize additional claims.
 We **strongly** suggest changing your secret key to force all users to get the new format of JWTs.
-If that is not feasible for your appilication you could build a shim to handle both the old JWTs which store additional claims in the ``user_claims`` key, and the new format where additional claims are now stored at the top level, until all the JWTs have had a chance to cycle to the new format.
+If that is not feasible for your application you could build a shim to handle both the old JWTs which store additional claims in the ``user_claims`` key, and the new format where additional claims are now stored at the top level, until all the JWTs have had a chance to cycle to the new format.